itechf-s/fincz-blog/content/en/posts/lump-sum-investment-in-mutual-fund.md

 The only option is to invest in a new fund for which an investor may not even have funds due to single cash outflow owing to lump sum payment.
 So, the market timing is quite crucial while investing through lumpsum method.

-## ow to invest a lump sum amount in mutual funds
+## How to invest a lump sum amount in mutual funds

 **Investing the lump sum**